xianwew/DistributedDocumentSearch/README.md

 - **Function**: Processes search tasks assigned by the coordinator and returns the results.

-# Leader Election/Re-Election Algorithm Implementation with Failover
+# Leader Election/Re-Election Algorithm Implementation

 Leader election is a critical component in ensuring that the distributed system has a single coordinator managing tasks at any given time.
 The Watch-based Predecessor Notification algorithm uses ZooKeeper to elect a leader among the nodes.